V. A. Shrikumar: M T Vasudevan and Shrikumar

 In 2014, M.T.Vasudevan Nair and Shrikumar signed an agreement to make Randamoozham.
 The agreement was to complete the film within three years.
 However, Sreekumar Menon had approached the MT court seeking an injunction restraining him from making the movie as the it did not materialize even after the deadline.
 The Supreme Court ruled that the script should be returned to MT himself and Shrikumar Menon's advance of Rs 1.25 crore should be returned.

+Controversy

+A junior actress accused Sreekumar Menon for sexually abusing her.